How to apply

 Going into the 2016 legislative session, there was no provision to fund Medicaid expansion past the end of 2016.
 In March 2016, lawmakers in the New Hampshire House of Representatives passed HB1696, which would continue Medicaid expansion through the end of 2018, but with more restrictions than the program currently has (the original version of the bill called for an extension through 2020, but the version that was passed only provided a two-year funding extension).

-On March 31, the Senate also passed the bill, with a 16 – 8 vote, and Governor Hassan signed it on April 5.
-A waiver from CMS will be required in order to implement the new requirements (which are generally more strict than CMS has allowed in other states).
+The state then had to request a waiver modification from CMS in order to implement the new requirements called for in HB1696, which are generally more strict than CMS has allowed in any other states.
 They include:

 - A work requirement.
 Able-bodied, childless adults must participate in at least 30 hours per week of work, job training, education towards obtaining a job, or other related activities.
 Work requirements have thus far been a non-starter for CMS; the agency has yet to approve a Medicaid expansion waiver with a work requirement.
 An amendment was eventually added to HB1696 – after much debate – that allows expansion to continue even if CMS won’t approve the work requirement.